3rd/devstream.tv/README.md

 Each entry has a predefined set of properties, ensure you respect the "schema" when you submit a pull-request.

 The **links** object can contain **any number of links**, which will be mapped on devstream.tv to either certain icons (GitHub, Twitter, etc.) or labels of their key.

+The format will be changed in the near future to also integrate YouTube, and all the current entries will be automatically migrated to the new format.

 Example:
 ```json